Right up front, let's clear one thing up.

 The high number of eggs they produce (up to 50 per day!) can develop into adult fleas in just 14 days.
 So you see how infestations can quickly escalate and become out of control…

-I have a home infestation, what does this mean?
+I have a flea infestation at home, what does this mean?

 Fleas lay eggs that fall off your dog, hatch and develop into larvae and pupae (cocoons) in the home.